 Spend less time waiting, more time learningToday's students want fast, responsive electronic devices with a long battery life — if the device they use to do school work takes too long to load something and forces them to constantly worry about battery life, it can be hard to keep them focused and engaged.
 They want to pick up their device, get going right away, and move from one thing to another quickly and easily.

 Zones is your trusted adviser for Intel-powered devices and solutions.
-For more information, contact your Zones account executive or call 800.408.9663.
+For more information, contact your Zones account manager or call 800.408.9663.

 Teachers want this too — the less time their students spend waiting for the devices to open an app or document, the sooner they can start learning and the more likely they are to be engaged.